wallarm/product-documentation/docs/latest/updating-migrating/separate-postanalytics.md

 ## Manual upgrade

 Use the procedure below to manually upgrade the postanalytics module 4.x installed on a separate server to version 4.8.

+!!! info "Support for 4.10"
+    The DEB/RPM packages for manual node installation have not been updated to the 4.10 release yet.

 ### Requirements